 patrice.petit@inserm.fr

 Tafazzin mutation reduces cardiolipin (CL), changes their acyl chain composition, impairs mitochondrial function, and causes dilated cardiomyopathy in Barth syndrome, a rare and often fatal X-linked genetic disorder accompanied by aciduria, neutropenia, and myocardial noncompaction.
 Tafazzin is a unique phospholipid transacylase that catalyzes the remodeling of cardiolipin, a mitochondrial phospholipid that exhibits « gluying » effects on the components of the respiratory chain that are ideally maintained at the right distance to assume maximal electron transport capabilities.
-Cardiolipin interacts with cytochrome c and affects the supramolecular organization of the ATP synthase (which one?) in zone of high curvature of mitochondrial inner membrane for optimal respiratory activities.
+Cardiolipin interacts with cytochrome c and affects the supramolecular organization of the ATP synthase in zone of high curvature of mitochondrial inner membrane for optimal respiratory activities.

 However, the molecular mechanisms underlying the cause of mitochondrial dysfunction in Barth syndrome remain poorly understood.
 Taking into account recent findings, i.e. bioenergetic perturbations1, ROS production1, cell cycle dysregulation2, that accompagnied tafazzin gene mutations or knockdown experiments, we have focused on the effect of modified CL on mitochondrially driven apoptosis and mitophagic processes.